 ** The other day I was about to growl “Turn down that noise!” to Tom when I thought to myself I don’t remember my folks ever doing that to my full-blast Jethro Tull or Led Zeppelin!
 Amazing!

 Pierre at Steph’s funeral:

-Moonrise over Bobbejaanskop, Platberg as I left Harrismith that sad day:
+I pulled over to catch this moonrise over Bobbejaanskop, Platberg as I left Harrismith that sad day: